Otto Schenk: Film

 Schenk appeared in over 30 films (mostly in German).
 In 1973, he directed Merry-Go-Round, a film based on Arthur Schnitzler's Reigen (with Helmut Berger, Sydne Rome and Senta Berger).
 Schenk also starred in the stage adaptation of Lily Brett's Chuzpe at the Kammerspiele Theatre in Vienna.

 Theatre direction

 He was a member of the board of the Salzburg Festival and a co-director of the Theater in der Josefstadt.

 Personal life and death

 Schenk married Renée Michaelis in 1956; they had met at the Reinhardt Seminar.
 She had played major roles on stage, but gradually gave up her career.
 She died in 2022 after a long illness.
 Their son, Konstantin Schenk, was born in 1957 and became a conductor.

 Schenk died at his lake house near Lake Irrsee in Salzkammergut in the municipality of Oberhofen am Irrsee, on 9 January 2025, at the age of 94.
+A black flag was flown by the Vienna State Opera and the Salzburg Festival as a sign of mourning.